carokrny/fortune_teller/README.md

 Project is created with:
 * VS Code version 1.58.1
 * Git version 2.30.1
-* Node version 14.17.1 for testing JavaScript
+* Node version 14.17.1

 ## Setup
-This project can be viewed at http://carokrny.github.io/fortune_teller.
+This project can be viewed at [http://carokrny.github.io/fortune_teller](http://carokrny.github.io/fortune_teller).
 Click through to have your fortune told!

 ## Inspiration
 This project is based on Codecademy's Mixed Messages Project.
 Codecademy provided the broad prompt of a random message genorator.
 All code written from scratch, and HTML and CSS are extensions of the original JavaScript console project.